James-Burch/Project2-CI/README.md

 ![Image of the fail screen of my site](assets/readme-images/failscreen.png)
 ### JavaScript functions
 I have used many different javascript functions for my project, not only does the game run through the javascript but the actual display to open and close the different html elements is done through javascript event listeners.
 I have done this as I wanted to showcase my skills to use javascript and only use one HTML file.
 There will be a more detailed desription later in the readme file.
+#### Random car function
+I have used javascript to generate a random number to be used to select a car at random when the game is started and the user gets a correct answer.
+There is also a function which compares the cars to make sure the same car can never be chosen at the same time, if they are the same it will generate a new car until it is different.
+It then uses this information and inputs the random cars information into the HTML.
 #### Score Section
 The score area of the game screen uses javascript code to update when the user inputs a correct answer and track how many answers the user has guessed correctly, this score will continuesly update until a wrong answer has been input.
 I decided to display this in the corner of the screen so that it does not get in the way but is big enough to be seen and the user can track their current score.
 ![Image to show the score tracking section](assets/readme-images/scoretracker.png)